larntz/lemmy-directory/content/community/centennialstate.social/instance_support.md

 ## Description

 <blockquote class="description">
 This area is for providing information and support about the instance/server itself.
+If you have any issues with this instance, please post here.
 </blockquote>